FAQs by Hospitals and Health Care Providers

 You can also send the documents to the Registry for uploading.
 There are 3 ways you can send documents to the Registry for registration: 1) mail–you can send us bulk mailings at the end of the day or week, 2) fax–each person’s document can be faxed to the Registry…this is a great way for the admissions department or the medical records department to send documents as patients are admitted or as their medical records are filed upon discharge, 3) as an electronic submission…either as an attachment to an e-mail (the Registry will set up a secure e-mail account so that you will maintain privacy during document transmission), or by CD or tape.
 Electronic submissions must be in pdf format with each person’s document as a separate file.
 This is a good way to send us documents you have in storage in your medical records department.

-21. What does the Joint Commission on Accreditation of Health care Organizations say about using the Registry’s system to manage advance directives?
+21. What does The Joint Commission say about using the Registry’s system to manage advance directives?

-We asked the JCAHO to comment on the use of the Registry’s system as part of a hospital’s overall advance directive policy.
-The response from the JCAHO’s attorney can be viewed by clicking here: JCAHO.
+We asked the TJC to comment on the use of the Registry’s system as part of a hospital’s overall advance directive policy.
+The response from the TJC’s attorney can be viewed by clicking here: TJC.

 22. Once we decide to become a member of the Registry, what should we do?